jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.20 MaxDownslopeElevChange

-Calculates the maximum downslope change in elevation between a grid cell and its eight downslope neighbors.
+Calculates the maximum downslope change in elevation between a grid cell and its eight downslope neighbors..

 *Parameters*: